dart-archive/www.dartlang.org/src/site/docs/tutorials/add-elements/index.markdown

 and #to-do-list sets the appearance of the unordered list element in general.
-The elements in the list are controlled by the final rule, which uses both an ID selector and an HTML selector together.
+The elements in the list are controlled by the final rule, which uses both an ID selector and an HTML selector.
-This rule matches all \<li> elements in the element with the id to-do-list, thus styling each item in the to do list.
+This rule matches all \<li> elements in the element with the ID to-do-list, thus styling each item in the to do list.

 <div class="row">